user18130814200115-2/groffscripts/README.md

 # groffscripts
-My personal collection of groff scripts
+My personal collection files used for typesetting.

 ## mkdoc
 `mkdoc` is the shell script I use to compile my groff documents.